ember-learn/ember-blog/source/2020-10-01-hacktoberfest.md

 The premise is simple:

-- Sign up anytime between October 1 and October 31
+- Sign up anytime between October 1 and October 31.
-- Make 4 valid Pull Requests to _any_ public repositories on GitHub
+- Make 4 valid Pull Requests to <span style="font-style: italic;">any</span> public repositories on GitHub.
 - If you are among the first 70,000 developers who complete the challenge, you get a prize.
 This year, you can select between a T-shirt and a tree planted in your name.

 <!--alex ignore easy-->